Aerial photograph of Epping. Source: Six Maps

 The railway also brought suburbia to Epping and in 1874; the government took control over the common land and began dividing it for housing.
 By 1889, twelve houses were already built in the areas bounded by Rawson to Midson Roads and Chesterfield Road to Devlins Creek.

 The rail service attracted land subdivision and the gradual transition in the district from a rural to a suburban town.
-After the Second World War, orchids, farms and nurseries were being subdivided and sold as residential lots.
+After the Second World War, orchards, farms and nurseries were being subdivided and sold as residential lots.

 A portion of Epping was part of the Dundas Municipality and was amalgamated with the City of Parramatta in 1948; while the Shire of Hornsby controls the balance of the suburb.